gdaverdin/bioinfo/Lab-8-:-Data-munging-and-visualization.md

     head(dat)

+Let's figure out how many genes are in this set by calculating the dimensions of our data frame.

+    dim(dat)
+    [1] 570   9
 # Manipulate and reshape the data

 The melt() function in the reshape package is infinitely useful.
 It can take a data frame and guess the best way to reformat it into a more simple structure.
 Let's use the melt function, and save the output to a new variable called dat.m